checkstyle-addons/checkstyle-addons/src/main/resources/com/thomasjensen/checkstyle/addons/checks/misc/ModuleDirectoryLayout.md

     <span class="proptype"><a href="{{ site.link_cs_type_string }}">String</a></span></dt>
 <dd><span class="propdesc">Location of the configuration file for this check.
 Relative paths are interpreted relative
     to the current directory of the Checkstyle analysis process, which is usually the project root.
-The configuration file is a JSON file with UTF-8 character set in the format described below.<br/>
+The configuration file is a JSON file with UTF-8 character set in the format described below.</span>
-    If the specified file cannot be found or parsed, the check will be disabled.</span>
     <span class="propdefault"><a href="https://github.com/{{ site.github }}/blob/{{ page.check_version }}/src/main/resources/com/thomasjensen/checkstyle/addons/checks/misc/ModuleDirectoryLayout-default.json">Maven
     Directory Layout</a></span></dd>